Senate of Canada: Chamber and offices

 The original Senate chamber was lost to the fire that consumed the Parliament Buildings in 1916.
 The Senate then sat in the mineral room of what is today the Canadian Museum of Nature until 1922, when it relocated to Parliament Hill.
 With the Centre Block undergoing renovations, temporary chambers have been constructed in the Senate of Canada Building (formerly Ottawa Union Station), where the Senate began meeting in 2019.

 There are chairs and desks on both sides of the chamber, divided by a centre aisle.
 A public gallery is above the chamber.
 The dais of the speaker is at one end of the chamber, and includes the two royal thrones built in 2017, made in part from English walnut from Windsor Great Park.
 Outside of Parliament Hill, most senators have offices in the Victoria Building across Wellington Street.

 Composition

 Qualifications

-The Senate Chamber of Parliament Hill in Ottawa.
+Senate Chamber in the Centre Block in 2016.
+This chamber began a lengthy renovation in 2019.

 Senators are appointed by the governor general via the recommendation of the prime minister.
 Traditionally, members of the prime minister's party were chosen.
 The constitution requires that a person be a subject of the King, between 30 and 75 years of age and a resident of the province or territory for which they are appointed, to become a senator.
 Senators must also own property worth at least $4,000 above their debts and liabilities, a rule introduced to ensure senators were not beholden to economic vagaries and turmoil.
 There is a mandatory retirement age of 75.
 A sitting senator is disqualified from holding office if they: